arpit456jain/Amazing-Js-Projects/README.md

 <hr>

 <h1 align=center>Happy Coding 👨‍💻 </h1>

 ## 💬Join Our CodeSmashers Community

 Join -  https://discord.gg/gtYUZQSjTt

-show some ❤️&nbsp; by giving the star to this repo
+### Show some ❤️&nbsp; by giving the star :star: to this repository!!